 d) Ensuring the solution can be combined with other 1EdTech Consortium (1EdTech) and non-1EdTech specifications to support new functionality e.g. the reporting of assessment scores and outcomes;

 e) Ensuring that further profiling can be undertaken to tailor the approach to meet the needs of specific State assessment activities without compromising the baseline interoperability requirement and capability;

 f) Enabling vendors to adopt the solution without constraining their ability to create market-differentiated products and services.

-The technical specification work has involved the development of extensions to the base IMS specifications and profiling of several IMS and non-IMS specifications.
+The technical specification work has involved the development of extensions to the base 1EdTech specifications and profiling of several 1EdTech and non-1EdTech specifications.
 Profiling is the process by which, one or more specifications, are tailored and combined to provide a best practice solution.
 It is this combination of specifications that makes the APIP a powerful solution.

 1.1.
 The Context for APIP